Meniscus Tear: Gentle Non-Invasive Care Options

 Meniscus Tear Lateral (Lateral Meniscal Tear)

 The lateral meniscus is more of a circular-shaped mobile meniscus attached to the lateral tibia plateau.
 The lateral meniscus covers about 70% of the lateral tibial plateau.
 The lateral meniscus will be larger and cover most of the lateral tibial plateau on rare occasions.
 A larger lateral meniscus is referred to as a “Discoid” meniscus.
-You can have a discoid meniscus and not know and never experience any pain.
+You can have a discoid meniscus and not know and never experience any discomfort.

 Lateral meniscal injuries are not as common as medial meniscal injuries because the lateral meniscus is mobile.
 A lateral meniscus tear occurs when the knee joint is rotated or twisted outwards.
 Also, an injured or torn lateral meniscus will often accompany a damaged Posterior Cruciate Ligament or PCL.